johnkerl/miller/docs/src/manpage.md

         (class=math #args=1) Hyperbolic sine.

    sort
         (class=higher-order-functions #args=1-2) Given a map or array as first argument and string flags or function as optional second argument, returns a sorted copy of the input.
 With one argument, sorts array elements with numbers first numerically and then strings lexically, and map elements likewise by map keys.
 If the second argument is a string, it can contain any of "f" for lexical ("n" is for the above default), "c" for case-folded lexical, or "t" for natural sort order.
 An additional "r" in that string is for reverse.
+An additional "v" in that string means sort maps by value, rather than by key.
 If the second argument is a function, then for arrays it should take two arguments a and b, returning &lt; 0, 0, or &gt; 0 as a &lt; b, a == b, or a &gt; b respectively; for maps the function should take four arguments ak, av, bk, and bv, again returning &lt; 0, 0, or &gt; 0, using a and b's keys and values.
        Examples:
        Default sorting: sort([3,"A",1,"B",22]) returns [1, 3, 20, "A", "B"].
          Note that this is numbers before strings.